shuailin10/Question-Library/Examples/The_origin_of_concepts/chp8_positive_numbers.md

   However, if that is the basis of natural numbers, that requires iterative, serial process to construct a magnitude representation.
 Yet that seems not to be the case...
   > Is the magnitude representation based on iterative "counting"?

-  > typical task: distinction between M and N items shown to them (eg: dots on cards).
+  > typical task: distinction between M and N items shown to them (eg: dots on cards), by habituation.
 Different from enumeration because the processing time for smaller/bigger number doesn't vary a lot, supporting a "parallel processing". -- *Chronometric studies of numerical cognition in five-month-old infants*, Wood and Spelke (2005)

   Other conceptual failures of analog rep (as basis of natural number rep):
   + can't represent infinitely high magnitude (*but is this generalization ability our definition of "postive number system"?? *).
   + inexact and subject to Weber fraction considerations, thus fails to capture small numerical differences between large sets of objects
-  +

 + Discontinuity hypothesis: after they are able to"use a stably ordered list and count each object just once, honoring the stable order and 1–1 correspondence principles...", it's still hard and needs the training of the culture to "figure out the cardinality principle—that is, before they figure out how counting represents number"/"learn the meaning of number words".